Introduction

 What to do till then.
 We deposited the luggage (including our terra cotta elephant) at the airport and took a taxi to the famous Udaigiri & Khandagiri Caves, around six km from the airport.

-Entrance to the caves View to the caves
+| Entrance to the caves

 There are many caves, small and larger ones.
 They are thought to have been chiseled out for Jain ascetics around the first century BC.
 Many walls show all kinds of carvings depicting people and animals.

-Who has once lived here?
-The rooms are all for rent now?
+| The rooms are all for rent now?

-Carvings inside Monkeys outside
+| Carvings inside

-This looks like an animal This one with a big mouth
+| This one with a big mouth

-It's not dangerous as you can see Now it's time to relax under a tree
+| Now it's time to relax under a tree

 After that interesting sight-seeing tour we went back to the airport at the agreed time where we were told that our flight has been canceled.
 Fantastic.
 How to get to Calcutta now fast so we don't miss our flight to Dhaka.